yasmin-aumeeruddy/action-test/instructions/guide-microprofile-opentracing/README.md

 # Enabling distributed tracing in microservices
 ## What you'll learn

-You will learn how to enable automatic tracing for JAX-RS methods as well as create custom tracers for non-JAX-RS methods by using MicroProfile OpenTracing.
+TESTING

-OpenTracing is a standard API for instrumenting microservices for distributed tracing.
-Distributed tracing helps troubleshoot microservices by examining and logging requests as they propagate through a distributed system, allowing developers to tackle the otherwise difficult task of debugging these requests.
+You will learn how to enable automatic tracing for JAX-RS methods as well as create custom tracers for non-JAX-RS methods by using MicroProfile OpenTracing. oot microservices by examining and logging requests as they propagate through a distributed system, allowing developers to tackle the otherwise difficult task of debugging these requests.
 Without a distributed tracing system in place, analyzing the workflows of operations becomes difficult, particularly in regard to pinpointing when and by whom a request is received, as well as when a response